 Depending on whether documents are enabled on your account, you might also have the option of creating documents in MyGlue.
-Documents are where you can create and access the documents you use to perform various procedures.
+Documents is where you can create and access the SOPs, work instructions, forms, and references you use to perform various procedures.

 Before you get started, note the following tips: